overhide/ABOUT/README.md

 # Community

-Our sincere hope is to grow this together into a viable ecosystem.
+Our sincere hope is to grow *overhide* together.

 Please join us: